-Not everyone was delighted by its arrival, of course, as opinions are always there waiting to try and derail a new craze.
+Not everyone took delight in its arrival.
+Opinions are always there waiting to try and derail a new craze.
 The likes of one Henry Saville considered tea to be a disgrace – the swine!
 In Essay on Tea from 1756, others such as Jonas Hanway stated men lost their stature and women their beauty by drinking tea.

-As with modern times, coffee houses were all the rage in early eighteenth-century London, but the arrival of tea transformed those into tea houses (the roles have been reversed, as discussed earlier, in the 21st century) and, certainly in England, the obsession with tea as a national tipple skyrocketed.
+As with modern times, coffee houses were all the rage in early eighteenth-century London, but the arrival of tea transformed those into tea houses and, certainly in England, the obsession with tea as a national tipple skyrocketed.

 This begs the question – why drink tea?
 What is it about the stuff?
 Whilst Okakura is eager to explain, I’ll also get to the matter after he’s had his say:

 There is a subtle charm in the taste of tea which makes it irresistible and capable of idealisation.
 Western humourists were not slow to mingle the fragrance of their thought with its aroma.
 It has not the arrogance of wine, the self-consciousness of coffee, nor the simpering innocence of cocoa.